TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Codify.md

 <br />

-We tried to root it with the new password and....
+We make a su root with the new password and....
 Come on!
 We have the root.txt flag!

 <br />